 Teresa Oaxaca’s Former Palette

 This palette (see below) is from a portrait painting demonstration at the 2015 Portrait Society of America Conference.
-I prefer to lay out my colors from light to dark and warm to cool, so that I get to what my eyes looks like a harmonious display of hues.
-The important thing is that I have got used to this arrangement so I can send my brush or palette knife to the appropriate pile for mixing without having to think about it too consciously, thus freeing up my mind for drawing and value work on the painting.
+I prefer to lay out my colors from light to dark and warm to cool so that I get to what my eyes look like a harmonious display of hues.
+The important thing is that I have gotten used to this arrangement so I can send my brush or palette knife to the appropriate pile for mixing without having to think about it too consciously, thus freeing up my mind for drawing and value work on the painting.